 Is Los Cabos safe?
 Is Cabo San Lucas Safe?

 With the recent news and travel advisories, it is common to ask: is Los Cabos safe?
 Is Cabo San Lucas safe?
 Despite the negative media coverage, Los Cabos [including Cabo San Lucas] is safe.
 In fact, it was proudly declared as the safest city in Mexico by the concierge at Paradisus Los Cabos during my last solo trip.
+There are even things to do in Cabo with kids!

 Let’s start by breaking down the two areas.
 Los Cabos includes the entire southern tip of Baja California and actually encompasses two towns in the area: San Jose del Cabo and Cabo San Lucas.
 San Jose del Cabo is considered the more historic part of the area with cathedrals, city squares, and smaller resorts.
 Cabo San Lucas is the more tourist driven part of the area with tons of large resorts, golf courses, the city marina, and many entertainment options.